-Whether you are building sales, networks, finding high staff or suppliers how others have experienced you forms a core part of your personal brand.
+Whether you are building sales, networks, finding high staff or suppliers how others have experienced you forms a core part of your personal brand and business market trust.

-But not enough people ASK for them & GIVE them.
-As recommendations are linked to profiles the level of trust and social proof it builds is powerful.
+But not enough small businesses and consultants ask and give them.
+As recommendations are highly visible on LinkedIn the level of trust and social proof it builds is powerful.

 People will not put their name on a public recommendation unless they are willing to have it stand up to verification and scrutiny.
 Anonymous or first name and initials are worthless on websites or social media- so don’t bother.
 A full name and ability to follow-up is crucial.